InternetFreedomFoundation/archive/content/post/bombay-high-court-stays-the-operation-of-rule-9-1-and-rule-9-3-of-it-rules-2021.md

 IFF’s Executive Director, Apar Gupta, made the following statement on this decision:

 “We welcome the decision of the Bombay High Court.
 It provides much-needed relief to news writers, editors, publishers and content creators across the country.
 Here, we commend the work and leadership of the lawyers, litigants and the High Court.
 We will continue to support further action on the IT Rules, as further work is needed for social media users and online streaming services for relief from the anti-democratic IT Rules.
 IFF will continue to provide legal support to LiveLaw Media Pvt.
 Ltd. and Mr T.M.
-Krishna in their efforts to protect the right to speech and privacy of Indians on the internet. “**Important Documents**
+Krishna in their efforts to protect the right to speech and privacy of Indians on the internet. “

+<iframe src="https://drive.google.com/file/d/17Vsk13ckMrsXoSKEkFaIJ-xoydutXInm/preview" width="580" height="480"></iframe>

+**Important Documents**

 1. Bombay High Court order dated 14th August 2021. ([link](https://drive.google.com/file/d/10Ng6Ve2pXTf2G78UHBfGntwMndKpQLqj/view?usp=sharing))
 2. Table summarising challenges to IT Rules, 2021. ([link](https://docs.google.com/document/d/1kmq-AlRO1XpPaThvesl5xQq2nVkZv6UdmaKFAJ8AMTk/edit))